View a markdown version of this page

 • Server connectivity issues result in immediate failure without retry attempts.

 • Step-up authorization is not supported.
-If an MCP server requires additional scopes after the initial authorization (HTTP 403 with insufficient_scope), you must re-authorize the entire connection.
+If an MCP server requires additional scopes after the initial authorization (HTTP 403 with insufficient_scope), then you must re-authorize the entire connection.
 Incremental permission upgrades are not available.

 • Scope handling has the following limitations: